These pumpkin muffins are quick and easy to throw together. They are ready to be baked in about 15 minutes or less!

 - In a medium bowl, whisk the brown sugar and eggs together until combined.
 Add the pumpkin, oil, milk, and vanilla until combined.
 Pour the wet ingredients into the dry ingredients and stir until just combined.
 Do NOT overmix the batter.

-- Spoon the batter evenly into 14 cups; fill the unused cups one-third full with water to prevent warping.
-Bake for 17-18 minutes or until a toothpick inserted in the center comes out clean.
+- Spoon the batter evenly into 12 cups, right up to the top is OK and will create nice tall muffins.
+Bake for about 20 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool completely before frosting.